All medication, no matter what kind and what illness they are designed to treat, will have side effects, both good and bad.

 The analysis involved 14 studies that ranged from 1 to 6 months long.
 The study participants described improvements in symptoms.
 However, they also found 37 adverse side effects, and 63% reported some form of side effect.

-Side effects that were reported included erectile dysfunction, retrograde ejaculation, and reduced libido.
+The side effects of tamsulosin that were reported included erectile dysfunction, retrograde ejaculation, and reduced libido.

 Another erectile problem that can be caused by both Jalyn and Flomax is priapism.
 This is another kind of erectile problem in which the patient suffers a painful and prolonged erection that has nothing to do with sexual intercourse and can last for hours.